From Anxiety to Action: Coping with Financial Stress Symptoms

-This can make your temper shorter and prone to arguments or make you withdraw from social situations as you are unable to cope with them and everything else.
+This can shorten your temper and make you prone to arguments or withdrawal from social situations as you cannot cope with them.

-Fear about what the future holds for you and loved ones can make planning seem pointless and taking action when it’s needed impossible.
+Fear about what the future holds for you and your loved ones can make planning seem pointless and taking action when needed impossible.

-All of these things added together can make keeping and maintaining a home life alongside a job challenging to juggle
+All these things combined can make keeping and maintaining a home life alongside a job challenging to juggle Money and mental health.

-If you find that you are in a financial crisis, you might need to seek professional medical help to break the cycle.
+If you are in a financial crisis, you might need professional medical help to break the cycle.

 How do you manage financial stress?